 - the collection of health information held by organisations for the purpose of health service management,

-where it is impracticable to seek the To agree to something being done, to approve an action or arrangement.
-See also informed consent. of relevant individuals.
+where it is impracticable to seek the consent of relevant individuals.

 The section 95A guidelines provide a framework for assessing the privacy aspects of research proposals.
-These guidelines can be used by HRECs, and those involved in conducting research, compiling statistics, or working in health Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. management.
+These guidelines can be used by HRECs, and those involved in conducting research, compiling statistics, or working in health service management.
 The privacy assessment needs to determine whether the public interest in those activities substantially outweighs the public interest in the protection of privacy afforded by the APPs.